mattiash/mattias.holmlund.se/content/post/running-node-in-docker.md

 - The resulting docker image for running the code only contains the files actually necessary for running the code.
 - The docker container forwards signals to the daemon process and allows it to exit cleanly.

-Achieving this is surprisingly difficult.
+Achieving this for node-based projects is surprisingly difficult.
 This article tries to explain how I do this for the images that I build.

 The code for this article is available on github as [mattiash/docker-typescript-sample](https://github.com/mattiash/docker-typescript-sample)-